Lewuathe/docker-trino-cluster/README.md

 # docker-presto-cluster [![Build Status](https://travis-ci.org/Lewuathe/docker-presto-cluster.svg?branch=master)](https://travis-ci.org/Lewuathe/docker-presto-cluster)

-docker-presto-cluster is a timple tool for launching multiple node [Presto](https://prestodb.io/) cluster on docker container.
+docker-presto-cluster is a simple tool for launching multiple node [Presto](https://prestodb.io/) cluster on docker container.
+The image is synched with the master branch of [presto repository](https://github.com/prestodb/presto).
+Therefore you can try the latest presto for developing purpose easily.

 ## Build image